Chart Notes: The Key to Evaluating Web Speed Changes

 You can view all notes on the Notes page, accessible from the main navigation of each test:

-What do you see in the picture?
+What can you see in the image?

-1. The “Notes” page in the test navigation.
+1. The "Notes" page in test navigation.

 2. Option to add a note.